DMC09/grocer-app-ui/README.md

 ## Overview
-The Grocer App is a full-stack application that can be used to manage grocery lists.
-With a simple and effective UI it has every thing you need to get started.
+The Grocer App is a simple and effectivefull-stack application that can be used to manage grocery lists.

 ![Playwright](https://github.com/DMC09/grocer-app-ui/actions/workflows/playwright.yml/badge.svg)